 Marketers are one of your most important yearbook committee positions.
 They help spread the word about your yearbook while it’s being created, and promote it once it’s finalized.
 This can be by creating promotional materials like flyers and emails, or through fun and creative guerrilla marketing tactics.
 It’s the marketers’ job to get everyone excited about the amazing publication you just devoted your time, resources and heart into creating.

-If you stick to these yearbook committee positions, recruit like heck, and use a yearbook staff application, you’ll end up with a well-rounded, highly motivated team that’s ready to tackle any challenge that’s thrown your way.
+If you stick to these yearbook committee positions, recruit like heck, and use a yearbook staff application or yearbook committee sign-up form, you’ll end up with a well-rounded, highly motivated team that’s ready to tackle any challenge that’s thrown your way.